-Executive Order 13382 that sanctions proliferation entities.
-Future Bank purportedly is controlled by Bank Melli, but it remains in operation.
+- Executive Order 13382 that sanctions proliferation entities.
+Future Bank purportedly is controlled by Bank Melli, but it remains in operation. - Oman.

-- Oman.
 Of the GCC states, the Sultanate of Oman is closest politically to Iran and has refused to ostracize or even harshly criticize Iranian policies.
 Some press reports say local Omani officials routinely turn a blind eye to or even cooperate in the smuggling of western goods to Iran.
 Sultan Qaboos made a state visit to Iran in August 2009, coinciding with the inauguration of Ahmadinejad, and despite the substantial unrest inside Iran over his reelection.
 As noted, Oman supplied the aircraft to fly U.S. hiker Sara Shourd out of Iran in September 2010, suggesting it played a brokering role in her release.
 Subsequent Omani diplomacy has not led to movement on the freedom of the other two hikers.
 Secretary of Defense Gates visited Oman on December 5, 2010, for talks with Sultan Qaboos on Iran and other regional issues, and further discussions were held with Secretary Clinton in January 2011. - Kuwait has enjoyed generally good relations with Iran because it saw Iran as the counterweight to Saddam Hussein, who invaded Kuwait in August 1990.
 Since Saddam's overthrow in 2003, Kuwait has become somewhat more distant from Iran and, in May 2010, Kuwait confirmed that it had arrested some Kuwaiti civil servants and stateless residents for allegedly working on behalf of the Qods (Jerusalem) Force of the Revolutionary Guard Corps of Iran in a plot to blow up Kuwaiti energy facilities.
 In March 2011, a Kuwait court sentenced two Iranians and a Kuwaiti were sentenced to death in the alleged plot.
 In a related development that month, Kuwait expelled three Iranian diplomats, and Iran expelled three Kuwaiti diplomats in response.
 Iranian official visits to Kuwait in May 2011 defused the issue, to some extent.
 About 25% of Kuwaitis are Shiite Muslims, and Iran supported Shiite radical groups in Kuwait in the 1980s as a means to try to pressure Kuwait not to support the Iraqi war effort in the Iran-Iraq War (1980-1988).
 Kuwaiti refineries also have ceased sales of gasoline to Iran as of mid-2010, according to the State Department.

-Iranian Policy in Iraq44
+Iranian Policy in Iraq43

 The U.S. military ousting of Saddam Hussein in 2003 benefitted Iran strategically by removing a long time nemesis of Iran and bringing to power a government led by Shiite Islamists who have longstanding ties to Iran.
-These Iraqi leaders are sympathetic to Iran's goals of eliminating Iranian opposition groups from its borders, particularly the PMOI but also Kurdish oppositionists who belong to PJAK.
+These Iraqi leaders are sympathetic to Iran's goals of eliminating Iranian opposition groups from its borders, particularly the PMOI.
 The full-term Iraqi government first formed in May 2006 has been led by Prime Minister Nuri al-Maliki, the head of a Shiite Islamist party called the Da'wa (Islamic Call) Party; he has made several visits to Iran during his tenure.
-Still, Maliki is also viewed as relatively friendly to the United States, and, in late 2010, both the United States and Iran supported an agreement among Iraqi factions to endorse Maliki's bid for a second term as Prime Minister.
-He presented a new, broad-based government on December 21, 2010, and it achieved confirmation by the full Iraqi parliament.
+Maliki is also close to the United States, and, in late 2010, both the United States and Iran supported an agreement among Iraqi factions to endorse Maliki's bid for a second term as Prime Minister.
+His broad-based government was confirmed by the Iraqi parliament on December 21, 2010.

-&lt;sup>43 "Iran Spy Cell Dismantled in Kuwait."
+42 "Iran Spy Cell Dismantled in Kuwait."
 Associated Press, May 6, 2010; "Iran Cell Planned Attacks in Kuwait, Minister Says.
 Reuters, April 21, 2011.

-&lt;sup>44 This issue is covered in greater depth in CRS Report RS22323, Iran-Iraq Relations, by Kenneth Katzman.
+43 This issue is covered in greater depth in CRS Report RS22323, Iran-Iraq Relations, by Kenneth Katzman.